andreivadimovich/yii2-app-advanced/api/README.md

 In my opinion the following items are important (in order of priority):

-0) Customize Vagrant / Docker / Chef / Puppet with the app;
+0) Customize Vagrant / Docker / Chef / Puppet with the app
 1) Refactor the code.
-Distribute everything in the controller in separate files (so that if something accidentally breaks in one place the program won't break completely);
+Distribute everything in the controller in separate files (so that if something accidentally breaks in one place the program won't break completely)
-2) Generate random names for the uploaded files;
+2) Generate random names for the uploaded files
-3) Create the date change field in the file_list table;
+3) Create the date change field in the file_list table
-4) Implement RBAC in order to give users their own file space;
+4) Implement RBAC in order to give users their own file space
-5) Work on optimizing upload / download files;
+5) Work on optimizing upload / download files
-6) Use exif php extension to get extended file details.
+6) Use exif php extension to get extended file details
 7) After adding the necessary functionality - until release.
 Solve web security issues.